glurp/rfilter/README.md

 -------

-plotting is global : one session generate one raster image, containing one zone plot with one or several curve/barrgraph raster file name (in /tmp) is printed at the end.
+plotting is global : one session generate one raster image, containing one zone plot with one or several curve/barrgraph.

+Raster file name (in /tmp) is printed at the end.

 ```
 plot(*v)                       : register some value in only-one curve, plot line at end
 splot(name,value)              : append value to named curve, plot curves in one plot, at end